moiezl/moiezl.github.io/_pages/about.md

 ---
 layout: about
-title: About me
+title: About
-permalink: /about/
+permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Currently Seeking Placements
+subtitle: Currently Seeking Placements<br><a href='/cv/'>Resume</a><br>

+profile:
+  align: right
+  image:
+  image_circular: # crops the image to make it circular
+  more_info:

+news: false # includes a list of news items
+selected_papers: false # includes a list of papers marked as "selected={true}"
+social: true # includes social icons at the bottom of the page
 ---

 I'm a Computer Games Development Student at the University of Westinster, where we focus on the technical and creative aspects of game design and programming.
 My academic journey has